 Discovering a little blood on your knickers before your period is due can be confusing.
 But take a deep breath.
 It’s usually no big deal – especially once you learn how to deal with it.
 Knowing why it happens can minimize the panic of seeing unexpected blood in your undies.
 So, here’s the what’s what with bleeding before your period is due, and how to be prepared for it.Bleeding vs spotting – what’s the difference?

 It’s important to differentiate between spotting and bleeding.
-If you are bleeding enough to soak through a pair of knickers and it’s not time for your period, it’s also time to consult a doctor.Is spotting before my period normal?
+If you are bleeding enough to soak through a pair of knickers and it’s not time for your period, you should consult a doctor.Is spotting before my period normal?

-Light spotting just before you get your period is completely normal.
+Light spotting just before you get your period can be completely normal.
 You may even notice light bleeding up to a week before your period is due.
-Understanding why it happens can make you feel more relaxed – so see some of the most common reasons below.

 What’s most important with spotting is to notice what is normal for you.
 If you don’t normally bleed before your period is due, but suddenly have started noticing pink or brown spotting before your period, it might be worth bringing up with your doctor.Why does spotting happen?

 Many girls tend to spot if they’ve just gotten their periods for the first time.
 If your body is new to menstruation, it may not have quite gotten the hang of it and all its accompanying hormones yet.
-This means irregular periods and spotting before your period for the first year or so.
+This means irregular periods and spotting before your period are likely for the first few cycles.
 Not to worry.
 Practice makes perfect, and your body will get the hang of this whole period thing soon enough, eventually settling into a more reliable cycle.
 Ovulation

-Some girls and women spot when they ovulate, when an egg is released from one of your ovaries.
-Ovulation happens right smack in the middle of your cycle, typically 14 days after the first day of your period.
+Some girls and women spot when they ovulate, i.e. when an egg is released from one of your ovaries.
+Ovulation happens right smack in the middle of your cycle if your cycle is 28 days, typically 14 days before the first day of your next period.
 The change in hormones that occur during ovulation can cause light bleeding before your expected period.
 A hormonal imbalance that affects ovulation can also cause spotting in the middle of your cycle.
 If you experience that a lot and feel worried about it, consult your doctor.
 Other changes to your hormonal balance

 If you’re just spotting, don’t fret.
 Just wear a panty liner like ALWAYS Dailies.
-They work like sanitary towels, but are way thinner and much more flexible, making them great for days when a pad is overkill, but you still need some protection.
+They absorb vaginal discharge and spotting and are way thinner and much more flexible than pads, making them great for days when you don’t actually have a period, but you still need some protection.
 In fact, they’re so thin and flexible, you’ll barely know they’re there.

 ALWAYS Dailies also come in a range of shapes that fit all kinds of knickers, so you don’t have to wear your granny pants just because you’re spotting.